USGS-CMG/stglib/doc/contributing.rst

 Bug reports and enhancement requests
 ====================================

+Bug reports are an important part of making *stglib* more stable.
+Having a complete bug report will allow others to reproduce the bug and provide insight into fixing.

 To indicate desire to work on an issue, post your intent and ideas in the issues tab.
 Follow the guidance here to set up your environment in python.